wp-plugins/wp-scribe-box/readme.txt

 WP Scribe Box is a plugin for WordPress that helps you create compelling content and optimize it for social search.
 Copyblogger Media (the company that makes Scribe) affiliates can earn commission on every referral.
 This content box displays marketing text and logo that can help drive referrals through your website.

+Requires WP 3.5 and PHP 5.0 and above

 = Features =

 - Display your affiliate link anywhere